coinance/auth-service/README.md

 # phoenix

 ## identity and access management system
+- enable users to access multiple systems using a single login credential
+- establish a mechanism to uniquely identify each user and the associated tokens and credentials issued to that user

 ### auth service
-- enable users to access multiple systems using a single login credential

 - required to authenticate the user on behalf of the target applications/services
-- also establish a mechanism to uniquely identify each user and the associated tokens and credentials issued to that user
 - key areas of concern are security and privacy
 - digital identity is comprised of characteristics/data attributes such as:
     - username and password